MicrosoftDocs/iis-docs/iis/configuration/system.webServer/webdav/authoring/properties/add.md

-Adding XML Namespace to Property Provider Mappings <add>
+Adding XML Namespace to Property Provider Mappings &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Overview